fairandsmart/right-consent/_docs/03-installation.md

 $ docker run -p 1080:80 -p 1025:25 djfarrelly/maildev
 ```

-You can also replace this component by using a postifx local install as an alternative (or any existing outgoing smtp server by changing configuration).
+<i class="fa fa-info-circle"></i> <b>Info:</b> You can also replace this component by using a postifx local install as an alternative (or any existing outgoing smtp server by changing configuration).
 {: .notice--info}

 ### Backend